Most Wisdom Tooth Extraction Totally UnnecessaryOral Health

-Over Spring Break during my senior year in college, I had all four of my wisdom teeth surgically extracted like just about everyone else I knew my age.
+Over Spring Break during my senior year in college, I endured wisdom tooth extraction like just about everyone else I knew my age.
 Needless to say, I spent most of my vacation on the living room couch with my mouth loaded with gauze!

 Prior to surgery, were my wisdom teeth infected or painful in any way?